How to Select the Best Joomla Hosting Company

 This guide asks you several questions getting you on the right tack to find the best host.

 If you are working with an existing site you current hosting company should be able to tell you the amount of disk space and data transfer you are currently using.
+We rarely have a site that is larger than 50MB's but we do worry about transfer limits more because of traffic that comes in.

 Email, Forwarders, mailing lists etc...

-4. Hosting Company Size?
+4. Company Reputation

 Don't Get to caught up in the monthly cost